University of California, San Francisco: Other centers, institutes, and programs

-The Mount Zion Campus contains UCSF's NCI-designated Comprehensive Cancer Center, its Women's Health Center, the Osher Center for Integrative Medicine and outpatient resources.
+The Mount Zion Campus contains UCSF's NCI-designated Comprehensive Cancer Center, its Women's Health Center, the UCSF Osher Center for Integrative Medicine and outpatient resources.
 The San Francisco General Hospital campus cares for the indigent population of San Francisco and contains San Francisco's only Level I trauma center.
 The hospital itself is owned and operated by the City and County of San Francisco, but all of its doctors are UCSF faculty physicians and UCSF maintains research laboratories at the hospital campus.
 The earliest cases of HIV/AIDS were discovered at San Francisco General Hospital in the 1980s.
 To this day SF General Hospital has one of the world's leading HIV/AIDS treatment and research centers.

 UCSF is also affiliated with the San Francisco VA Medical Center and the J. David Gladstone Institutes, a private biomedical research entity that has recently moved to a new building adjacent to UCSF's Mission Bay campus.
 Since 2014, there has also been an affiliation with UCSF Benioff Children's Hospital Oakland (formerly Children's Hospital & Research Center Oakland).

 UCSF has its own police department, which serves its two major campuses as well as all satellite sites within the city and South San Francisco.

 Health policy

 Among the related Institutes that are part of UCSF is the Philip R. Lee Institute for Health Policy Studies, founded in 1972 by Philip Randolph Lee.

-UCSF cooperates with the Hastings College of Law, a separate University of California institution located in San Francisco.
-This includes the formation of the UCSF/Hastings Consortium on Law, Science, and Health Policy.
+UCSF cooperates with the University of California College of the Law, a separate University of California institution located in San Francisco.
+This includes the formation of the UCSF/UC Law SF Consortium on Law, Science, and Health Policy.
 The program offers an LLM and MSL Degree program for health and science professionals.
 The Philip R. Lee Institute for Health Policy Studies is a partner in this consortium.